kconley-nasa/pub-template/README.md

 ------------------------------------------------------

-# A README template mandatory for inner-source repos and optional for everyone else
+# A README template that is mandatory for any repository on https://github.com/NASA-github-test

 ### Instructions for how to use: